kleinlennart/kleinbutsignificant.com/README.md

 - italics in post titles (markdown, html, or Go)

-- Update source repo on GitHub

-- add Google Analytics
+- change search logo to Mac on all platforms

+- get emojis to work

+- setup python environment local for blog

 - start writing